feddieminas/project_om/README.md

 An interesting issue that it came was that the audio buttons are displayed differently on other browsers, I tried it for ex. in Safari.
 Though the audio is playing.
 I find out an article about solving this issue but it is still displayed the same to me.
 The link article is [stackoverflow](https://stackoverflow.com/questions/24881807/html5-audio-on-safari-ios).
 However, I inserted both an mp3 and ogg audio for browser compatibility if any issue might occur and mp3 is not supported.
-Another issue was the Fashion list (mygalleries_audioslists.html).
-I used the relative and absolute position to place text list on a background image.
-As the same positions themselves have inner left, top etc and associated with the width to be responsive, it was quite challenging.
-The end result is quite intuitive but acceptable.
-Should be a better way by using calc method and width more dynamically to set more responsively the list inside the text centered to all devices.
+Another issue I encountered was with the Fashion list (mygalleries_audioslists.html) to make it responsive, as it was a background image and an inner list on a section.
+Thus when you resize the screen to see that it flows at a proper way.
+Finally, I spend time with the main navbar and the dropdown list to structure the colour, hierarchy and pseudo elements.

 ## Deployment